Skip to content

 A Spanish-speaking homeowner calls your shop at 7 p.m. with a burst pipe.
 Your voicemail greeting is in English.
 They hang up and call the next number on Google.
 That call was worth $300–$500 in booked work, and you never even knew it rang.

 Now multiply that.
-About 44.9 million people speak Spanish at home in the U.S. — roughly one in seven people age five and up, according to the U.S. Census Bureau’s 2024 American Community Survey.
-In Texas, Florida, California, and most of the Southwest, a meaningful slice of the people trying to hand you money can’t get past your phone tree.
-That’s the leak a bilingual AI receptionist is built to close.
+About 44.9 million people speak Spanish at home in the U.S. — roughly one in seven people age five and up, according to USAFacts’ summary of 2024 U.S. Census Bureau data.
+More than half of those Spanish-speaking Americans live in California, Texas, or Florida.
+If you serve those markets, a meaningful slice of the people trying to hand you money may not get past your phone tree.

 Short answer: A bilingual AI receptionist answers your phone in Spanish or English automatically, captures the lead, books the appointment, writes a clean note into your CRM or calendar, and escalates anything messy to a human.
-I deploy one for a one-time $8,000 that you own, instead of a $36,500 bilingual hire or a per-minute answering service that meters every call.
+I deploy one for a one-time $8,000 that you own, instead of hiring a bilingual front desk or renting a monthly answering service.

 How a bilingual AI receptionist actually answers a Spanish call